 A large family of viruses found in both animals and humans.
 Some infect people and are known to cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 A novel coronavirus (CoV) is a new strain of coronavirus that has not been previously identified in humans.
 The new or “novel” coronavirus, now called COVID-19, had not previously detected before the outbreak was reported in Wuhan, China in December 2019.

-As of March 27, 2020, more than 585,500 people have become ill due to the coronavirus outbreak, and the disease has been detected in at least 171 countries.
-At least 27,164 fatalities have been linked to the disease.
-More than 102,000 cases have been confirmed in the U.S., including 1,646 fatalities.
-There are now more total confirmed cases outside of China, where the virus initially spread.
+As of April 17, 2020, more than 2,218,000 people have become ill due to the coronavirus outbreak, and the disease has been detected in at least 177 countries.
+Worldwide, at least 150,000 fatalities have been linked to the disease.
+In the United States, more than 699,000 cases have been confirmed, including 32,000 fatalities.
 The WHO has declared the coronavirus outbreak a pandemic.

 It is an established fact that the coronavirus, while most likely originating in China, does not discriminate based on ethnic background or race.
 Virtually anyone can contract and contribute to the spread of this disease.